 - BMP Certification Form: Once all permanent BMPs are in place, the Engineer of Record must complete, sign, and stamp this certification form.
 In addition, supporting documentation must also be provided.
 Since some portions of the structural BMP will not be readily visible after completion of construction (e.g. subsurface layers), the City requires that engineering inspections be completed throughout construction.
 Moreover, the project proponent is required to document all phases of the construction and installation of each BMP.
 At a minimum, documentation shall include photographic documentation showing all phases of construction, an installation log sheet, BMP related material receipts, and other supporting documentation as requested.
 This certification package confirms that all BMPs were appropriately sized per the design specifications indicated in the SWQMP.
 Occupancy will NOT be granted until this form is submitted and accepted by the City.

-- Facility Maintenance Agreement: All PDPs will be required to have a recorded Facility Maintenance Agreement with the County Recorder's Office.
+- Facility Maintenance Agreement (FMA): The FMA will be filled out by City staff.
+This document is provided as an example only.
+All PDPs will be required to have a recorded Facility Maintenance Agreement with the County Recorder's Office.
 This document is then incorporated into the property's Title Report and will remain on the property's Title through all ownership transfers.
 This agreement legally binds the property owner to operate and maintain all permanent BMPs per the SWQMP.
 All BMPs must remain in place and be properly maintained to ensure that they function as intended for perpetuity.

 - Annual Certification Form: Upon project completion, and once occupancy has been granted, the property owner or Legally Responsible Party will be required to complete this form and submit to the City annually, by September 15th of each year.
 This form is used to demonstrate that all BMPs remaining in place have been maintained per the SWQMP and are functioning as intended.
 Example Annual Certification Form